 The Scheme changed from an insured fund to a managed fund investment plan on 1 October 1980.
-At the same time the accounting reference date was changed to 31 March.

-Full details of the Scheme's benefits can be found in the member's explanatory booklet (see "Contact for further information" on page 6)
+Full details of the Scheme's benefits can be found in the member's explanatory booklet (see "Contact for further information" on page 5).